Shopping cart: Electronic and magnetic

 Electronic systems are sometimes used by retailers.
 Each shopping cart is fitted with an electronic locking wheel clamp, or "boot".
 A transmitter with a thin wire is placed around the perimeter of the parking lot, and the boot locks when the cart leaves the designated area.
 Store personnel must then deactivate the lock with a handheld remote control to return the cart to stock.
 Often, a line is painted in front of the broadcast range to warn customers that their cart will stop when rolled past the line.
 However, these systems are very expensive to install and although helpful, are not foolproof.
 The wheels can be lifted over the electronic barrier and/or pushed hard enough that the locks break.
-There are also safety concerns if the person pushing the trolley is running, and also if the trolley doesn't lock and is taken onto a road, locking due to magnetic materials under the road.
+There are also safety concerns if the person pushing the trolley is running, and also if the trolley does not lock and is taken onto a road, locking due to magnetic materials under the road.
 Some cities have required retailers to install locking wheel systems on their shopping carts.
 In some cases, electronic systems companies have encouraged passage of such laws to create a captive audience of potential customers.